-A number of languages have been argued to establish basic word order by means of VP-fronting (e.g. Kayne 1994; Massam 2001 and many others).
-However, many such analyses face an overgeneration problem: some material thought to be VP-internal never appears fronted and must apparently always be stranded (Chung 2005; Massam 2010).
-This paper first provides novel evidence for VP-fronting in an SVO language, the understudied Polynesian outlier Imere (Vanuatu), motivated by the placement of adverbial particles.
-But this analysis too suffers from the stranding problem: VP-fronting cannot drag along any DPs, PPs, and CPs.
-At the same time, Imere has a familiar SVO VP, with no evidence of vacating movements or an unorthodox base-generated structure.
+A number of languages have been argued to establish basic word order by means of VP-fronting (e.g., Kayne 1994, Massam 2001).
+However, many such analyses overgenerate: some material thought to be VP-internal never appears fronted and must apparently always be stranded (Chung 2005, Massam 2010).
+Here, I provide novel evidence for VP-fronting in an SVO language, the understudied Polynesian outlier Imere (Vanuatu), motivated by the placement of adverbial particles.
+But this analysis too faces the stranding problem: VP-fronting cannot drag along any DPs, PPs, or CPs.
 To solve this issue, I propose that VP-fronting is accompanied by distributed deletion (Fanselow and Ćavar 2001), driven by a constraint that favors realizing only the verb.
-I extend this analysis to eight other VP-fronting languages, from five different language families.
+I extend this analysis to eight other VP-fronting languages, from five language families.
 In all these languages, what remains in the fronted VP is a structurally reduced dependent, like an adverbial particle or a determinerless object.
-Building on Clemens (2014, 2019), I adopt a constraint that requires dependents of a head that spell out in the same phase to remain adjacent, thus surviving distributed deletion.
+Building on Clemens 2014, 2019, I adopt a constraint that requires dependents of a head that spell out in the same phase to remain adjacent, thus surviving distributed deletion.

 November 28 2022

 In Special Collection: CogNet

 Online ISSN: 1530-9150

 © 2022 by the Massachusetts Institute of Technology